dredge-bio/dredge/documentation/instructions.md

 We will follow along with a fully configured example located at <https://github.com/dredge-bio/example-dataset>.
 You can see how the example application looks at <https://dredge-bio.github.io/example-dataset/>.
 The example is a [subset of a dataset](https://www.ncbi.nlm.nih.gov/pubmed/27554860) of the transcriptional lineage of the <i>C. elegans</I> embryo, created by Sophia Tintori.

-## Downloading

-All of the JavaScript, HTML, and fonts required to run DrEdGE can be found in this zip archive: [%%ZIP-FILENAME%%](%%ZIP-FILENAME%%).
-To begin, download this zip file and extract it somewhere on your computer.
-Open the `index.html` file inside, and follow the instructions to set up a local Web server.
-Continue to configure DrEdGE on that local server.

 ## Overview

 The form on the left will generate a configuration file, named `project.json`, that will tell DrEdGE where to find your project's files, and how to configure the DrEdGE interface.
 As you fill out the form, you can press the **Test** button to check if the configuration is working properly.
 Once you have gotten a good configuration, press the **Save** button, and save the `project.json` file to the directory where you extracted DrEdGE.
 (You can also load an existing `project.json` file into the form by using the **Load** button).
 Once you have saved the `project.json` file, you can access your DrEdGE application at %%THIS-URL%%.